Hold Me While I'm Naked: Plot

-The film is about a depressed independent director who becomes frustrated when he asks to film his actresses nude.
-It features partial nudity and sex scenes, as the director becomes jealous after seeing Kerness and her boyfriend make love during a steamy session in the shower.
+The film is about a depressed, sexually frustrated independent director whose actress quits due to too many nude scenes.
+It features partial nudity and sex scenes; the actress and her boyfriend make love in the shower.
 In summary, "a very direct and subtle, very sad and funny look at nothing more or less than sexual frustration and aloneness", according to the Ann Arbor Film Festival, who screened it in 2012.

 Production

 Like the majority of Kuchar's films, it stars himself, members of his family, and friends.
 After regular actress Donna Kerness had to withdraw from the film because of illness, he turned the focus of this 16 mm film upon himself as the director of the film within the film.